AlynxZhou/reframe/README.md

 You need to add your user to `reframe` group to use clipboard text sync.

 ```
-# gpasswd -a USER reframe
+# gpasswd -a YOURUSER reframe
 ```

 If you set other username than `reframe` while building, the group name should be changed accordingly.